 AUR makes the best of these opportunities by using the very fabric of Rome as its classroom.
 The city’s 50+ museums and 900+ churches house world-renowned paintings, frescoes, and sculptures.
 The cobblestoned streets and beautiful piazzas are architectural masterpieces.
 The city is home to no less than 12 UNESCO World Heritage sites.

-Our Professors frequently complement their lessons with on-site visits around the city.
-Our students are guided through the experience that is the Eternal City and taught its global context through the ages.
-Each of our degrees utilizes some part of the resources of Rome.
+Our professors frequently complement their lessons with on-site visits around the city.
+Our students are guided through the experience that is the Eternal City and learn about its role in global affairs through the ages.
+Each of our degrees incorporate the resources of Rome into their curricula.
 The culture, history, art, and spaces of this ancient city add an experiential learning element to all of our programs.

 Beyond its historical and artistic importance, modern-day Rome is a major European capital.
 Rome hosts embassies, international organizations, governmental agencies, and multinational companies.
-It is as a bustling hub for business, politics and research.
-The city and this university constantly welcomes leading figures in their professions.
-This creates an inspiring atmosphere for students as they prepare for their futures.
+It is a bustling hub for business, politics and research.
+The city – and this university – are constantly welcoming professionals who are leading figures in their field, thus creating an inspiring atmosphere for students as they prepare for their futures.

-Rome’s location on the Mediterranean has been strategic for centuries.
-This is an important gateway between Europe, Africa and Asia.
+Rome’s location on the Mediterranean has been strategic for centuries, placing it at an important gateway between Europe, Africa and Asia.
 Rome is the ideal location for students who want to understand the world we lived in and the world we live in.